markupai/n8n-app/README.md

 n8n start
 ```

-You should now see MarkupAI in the list of nodes.
+You should now see Markup AI in the list of nodes.
 Happy hacking!